School of Computing

 Across your modules you will be shown a number of technical skills and have the opportunity to develop academic skills.
 Your tutor and module staff will support the development of your academic skills.
 If you require additional support use Skills@Library support.

-All lectures, lab classes and tutorials will be back on campus, face-to-face.
+All lectures, lab classes and tutorials will be on campus, face-to-face.

 Other useful links